lizhonggang1984/cs766/README.md

 <p align="center">
 <img src="display/figure19.png" alt="figure19" align="center"/>
  </p>
-Figure16 Comparison of combined-training and separate-training for day and night time images segmentation.
+Figure 16 Comparison of combined-training and separate-training for day and night time images segmentation.
 There is a minor difference between using the above two strategies, and getting more equal mAP when training separately.
 <img src="display/figure20.png" alt="figure20" width="1000"/>
 <br/>
-Figure17 Night-specific training improves mAP than the combined training model. (a) combined-training model for segmentation of night-time images (b) night-time specific images training model for segmentation of night-time images.
+Figure 17 Night-specific training improves mAP than the combined training model. (a) combined-training model for segmentation of night-time images (b) night-time specific images training model for segmentation of night-time images.
 We can see night-specific training outputted better results than the combined model.
 <br/>
 ## 3.2 Object detection with Bounding Box Annotation
 ### 3.2.1 Faster RCNN